 Your ‘Words Of Wedded Wisdom’ features are great too, giving married couple a chance to share advice on their wedding day and some of the issues that came up.
 What are some of the most helpful words of wisdom that you have shared over the years?

 Oh my gosh, so many!
 I love sharing the words of wedded wisdom and wish I had time to collate them altogether.
 One day maybe :) Consistently, we hear brides telling other readers not to worry about anything in the run up to your wedding day because on the day itself, the love and joy will overshadow any small mishaps or things that didn't go perfectly to plan.
 Also, to be brave and decisive in making decisions.
 Perhaps the most repeated piece of advice we see however is to focus on the purpose of the day and remember why you're there in the first place.
 Don't stress over napkin colours!
 Forget the bells and whistles.
 You're making a public declaration of togetherness, for life so remember to focus on that throughout the day.

-Stress effects many couples during the planning their wedding.
-What are some tips you can offer to help reduce the stress in planning a wedding ?
+What tips can you offer to help reduce the stress in planning a wedding ?

 One of the best pieces of advice I can give is find a great online community like the one we have in our closed Facebook group.
 It can feel very isolating planning a wedding but knowing you're not alone struggling to manage budget or when you're paining over your guest list and those awkward relatives you really don't want to invite, then the stress can be reduced by sharing your woes with a supportive community that have your back.
 Investing time in developing our Facebook community has been absolutely key this past 2 years.
 We now have over nearly 4,000 members and because it's a safe and moderated space, member feel comfortable sharing some quite serious issues that have been the cause of stress; illness, family or monetary issues.